Azure/Verified-Telemetry-Solution-Sample/README.md

 ```
 ### Step 2: Setup Docker Desktop
 * Steps to install can be found [here](https://docs.docker.com/desktop/)
+* If you run into issues, please see [Docker Troubleshooting page](https://docs.docker.com/docker-for-windows/troubleshoot/) for more details
 * Ensure Docker Desktop is up and running

 ### Step 3: Get IoT Hub Connection String
 * In your CLI console, run the [az iot hub show-connection-string](https://docs.microsoft.com/en-us/cli/azure/iot/hub?view=azure-cli-latest#az-iot-hub-show-connection-string) command to get the connection string for your IoT hub.